 So let’s say, your goal is to brace properly and have a strong back in order to reduce low back pain.
-After investing weeks or months of training, you’ll begin to notice how your back doesn’t flare up as frequently and your ability to pick up boxes either off the ground or reaching up high on the shelf is much easier than before.
-That’s because of the quality of time that you invested on your specific goal, made it possible to avoid the agonizing and debilitating back pain that that had plagued you for years by simply heightening your muscle awareness to engage your core correctly.
+After investing weeks or months of training, you’ll begin to notice how your back doesn’t flare up as frequently, your ability to pick up heavy items off the ground, or reaching up high on the shelf is much easier than before.
+That’s because the amount of time that you have invested on your specific goal has made it possible to avoid the agonizing and debilitating back pain that had plagued you for years by simply heightening your muscle awareness to engage your core correctly.

-Now you can imagine how much of an impact this will have on your mindset and excite you to set out many other goals.
+Now you can imagine how much of an impact this will have on your mindset and excite you set other fitness goals.

-The Strength society provide so much value because you’re basically getting everything you would get from a one-on-one training session, it’s easy on your pockets and you’ll have the support from a trainer in your corner to answer questions, get clarity on technical issues in your workouts and much more.
+The Strength Society provides so much value because you’re receiving everything you would get from a one-on-one training session, it’s easy on your pockets, and you’ll have the support from a trainer in your corner to answer questions, get clarity on technical issues in your workouts and much more.

 You’ll have a whole community of like-minded people with a common goal and provide you additional support.